HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

    * - Configuration parameter
      - Definition
+     - Options/example
    * - model
-   * - Model that should be followed by the processor to read the filenames of the raw SPE files.
+     - Model that should be followed by the processor to read the filenames of the raw SPE files.
-   * - default: series_rep,series_id,vaa,azimuth_ref,vza,mode,action,it,scan_total,series_time
+     - default: series_rep, series_id, vaa, azimuth_ref, vza, mode, action, it, scan_total, series_time

 .. list-table:: [Quality]